microsoft/pxt/docs/cli/target.md

 ### tag (optional)

-Allows to specify an optional NPM distribution tag.
+Allow the addition of an optional NPM distribution tag.